I know your secret.

 You also need a degree of some kind.
 It doesn’t have to be in English, it can be in anything.

-If you have past teaching experience, that’s a plus that can affect your rate of pay.
+If you have past teaching experience, that can benefit your rate of pay.
 However, it’s not a dealbreaker by any means.

 In just a few minutes a day, you can be making money teaching Chinese students the skills they need to learn English as a second language.

-It’s a flexible and high-paying work-from-home job, which lots of wives and stay-at-home moms are already doing.
+It’s a flexible and high-paying career, which lots of wives and stay-at-home moms are already doing.

 - VIPKID: Online platform for teaching English to Chinese children from the comfort of your own home.